rohithkanchukatla/rohithkanchukatla/README.md

 - 👋 Hi, I’m @rohithkanchukatla
-- 👀 I’m interested in Data Engineering
+- 👀 I’m interested in Data
 - 🌱 I have completed my Master's in CS from SEMO.
 - 💞️ I’m looking to collaborate on topics related to data
 - 📫 you can reach me @rohithpatelkanchukatla@gmail.com